The Bacteria Not of Earth: Life Grows Strange on China’s Space Station

 What Happens to Life in Space?

-But life also finds strange advantages:
+But in that strangeness, life also finds power.

-Space doesn’t just test life.
+Space doesn’t merely test life.

 Related Reads You’ll Love: